codewars/docs/content/languages/cpp/authoring/index.md

 One consequence of using a template is that the signature of a solution function can be modified by the user in a way which can affect tests.
 To avoid the possibility of users tampering with the prototype of a solution function, it's recommended to re-declare it in the tests snippet.

+Another issue caused by the use of the template is excessive namespace pollution.
+See paagraph on [namespaces](#namespaces) for more details.

 ## Coding